Erwin Lambert

-Erwin Hermann Lambert (7 December 1909 – 15 October 1976) was a perpetrator of the Holocaust.
-In profession, he was a master mason, building trades foreman, Nazi Party member and member of the Schutzstaffel with the rank of SS-Unterscharführer (corporal).
+Erwin Hermann Lambert (7 December 1909 – 15 October 1976) was a German perpetrator of the Holocaust.
+By trade, he was a master mason, building trades foreman, Nazi Party member and member of the Schutzstaffel with the rank of SS-Unterscharführer (corporal).
 He supervised construction of the gas chambers for the Action T4 euthanasia program at Hartheim, Sonnenstein, Bernburg and Hadamar, and then at Sobibór and Treblinka extermination camps during Operation Reinhard.
 He specialized in building larger gas chambers that killed more people than previous efforts in the extermination program.

 Biography

 Lambert was born on 7 December 1909 in Schildow, a small town in Mühlenbecker Land, in the Niederbarnim district.
 His father was killed in the First World War; his stepfather owned a construction firm in Schildow.
 After basic schooling, Lambert became an apprentice, first to a locksmith, and then to a mason.
-After passing his apprentice exam, he attended a school for the building trades in Berlin in the mid-1920s and passed his examination for master mason in the mid-1930s.
+After passing his apprentice exam, he attended a school for the building trades in Berlin in the mid-1920s and passed his examination for master masonry in the mid-1930s.
 He was always employed as a mason and, after becoming a master mason, as a foreman for various Berlin construction firms.

 Lambert joined the Nazi Party in March 1933, after Hitler's assumption of national power, and first worked within the Party as a Blockleiter in Schildow.
 Lambert was not yet a member of any of the party's paramilitary organizations.

 Late in 1939, the Action T4 program tried to recruit Lambert, who had been recommended by the local office of the German Labour Front.
 He accepted the offer in January 1940.
 Lambert was hired to serve as a construction foreman who supervised the other workers; he was "the traveling construction boss of Action T4".